Leadership

 The square of 1.5 is \((1.5)^2\) = 1.5 * 1.5 = 2.25.

-A "perfect square" is a whole number that can be expressed as the square of another whole number.
-A perfect square is the result of squaring an integer.
+A perfect square is a whole number that results from multiplying an integer by itself.
+It represents the square of a whole number.
 Perfect squares are always non-negative because the square of any real number, positive or negative, is positive.

 For example: